aallam/ktoken/README.md

 #### Multiplaform

-In multiplatform projects, add **ktoken** dependency to `commonMain`, and choose an [engine](https://ktor.io/docs/http-client-engines.html) for each target.
+In multiplatform projects, add the **ktoken** dependency to `commonMain`, and choose an [engine](https://ktor.io/docs/http-client-engines.html) for each target.

 ## 📄 License

-Ktoken is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Ktoken is open-source software licensed under the [MIT license](LICENSE.md).
 **This is not affiliated with nor endorsed by OpenAI**.